The Martin Lewis Money Show

 The Martin Lewis Money Show is a British current affairs show that has been broadcast on ITV since 25 September 2012, hosted by Martin Lewis.
-For the first six series the co-presenter was Saira Khan, and is currently co-presented by Angelica Bell.
+For the first six series the co-presenter was Saira Khan, who was then replaced by Angellica Bell until Jeanette Kwakye took over in the thirteenth series.
 The show celebrated 100 regular episodes on 25 February 2021.

 Format and broadcasting

 Until 2020, regular episodes of the main series, shown on ITV is 30 minutes - and was a mix of filmed "roadshows" and up to date product and financial information.
 There are also 'Martin Lewis Money Show LIVE' specials, usually filmed in front of a live audience at various locations - where viewers can contact the show to ask questions during it.
 During 2020, a series of live special Coronavirus programmes were shown, which were so popular that an extended run of live shows began in September 2020, to run during term times until Easter 2021.
 Due to the show's popularity and good ratings, from October 2022 the length of each regular programme was extended to an hour.